-In the event that the GCSE Physics class is over-subscribed, preference will be given to those pupils who performed highly in the Y9 Summer and Y10 Winter Science examinations.
+In the event that the GCSE Physics class is over-subscribed, preference will be given to those pupils who performed highly in the Y9 Summer and Y10 tracking assessments.

-A Level Physics courses in Wellington College follow the Edexcel Physics syllabus for a course that combines the essential traditional basics of the subject with new and exciting developments right up to the latest developments in astrophysics and particle accelerators.
+A Level Physics courses in Wellington College follow the CCEA Physics syllabus that combines the essential traditional basics of the subject with new and exciting developments right up to the latest particle accelerators.

-The AS Course is divided into 3 Modules:
+The AS Course is divided into 3 Units: